Brothers cleared after winning court decision in mom’s death

 DETROIT (AP) - Two Detroit-area brothers who were accused of allowing their severely disabled mother to wither and die will not face murder charges after a decision by the Michigan Supreme Court.

-The court overturned a 2020 decision by the state appeals court and reinstated the opinion of a suburban Detroit judge who had dismissed the case.
+The court overturned a 2020 decision by the state appeals court and reinstated the opinion of a suburban Detroit judge who dismissed the case.

 Vickie Balogh of Trenton weighed 79 pounds when she died in 2016 at age 52.
 She had an inherited terminal wasting disease known as SCA-I that had afflicted other members of her family.